 So, maybe writing is not your thing, but you can still help us capture personal stories of our history – our legacy.
 Volunteer to tell us your story or nominate family members, friends or neighbors to share their unique perspective.
-Submit nominations to Angela – include the nominee’s name & contact information and why you are nominating them.
-Not a fan of email – call 503 823-4211.
+When submitting nominations, include the nominee’s name & contact information and why you are nominating them.
 Interns and volunteers will be interviewing people to include their stories with our publication.
 We are currently recruiting interns and volunteers.
-If you know of someone interesting in assisting, please send us their name or send them a link to this page.
-Applications are due by noon on March 18, 2015.
+If you know of someone interested in assisting, please send us their name or send them a link to this page.

 How will the content be used?